globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 ::
   gl-admin setvar threshold_reports_per_hour 1

-Other Measures
+Other measures
 ==============
-Browser History and Forensic Traces
+Browser history and forensic traces
 -----------------------------------
 The entire application is designed to minimize or reduce the forensic traces left by whistleblowers on their devices while filing reports.